"WHERE WAS I?"

 Visiting the steam train preservation society of which Amery was a member, Eddie and Denise

 travel on an old locomotive.
-The ticket inspector tells Eddie that Amery was on board the train, and tells him where he jumped off.
+The ticket inspector tells Eddie that Amery was on board the train,

 Walking across the moors, Eddie finds the site with the tractor and cement mixer.
 Denise and

 Eddie also meet the farmer who drove the milk van.
-He lets them use a horse and bicycle to get home.
+He lets them use a horse and bicycle to

 Returning to the station with Amery, Eddie finds that Denise is sticking closely to his side